beaulebens/keyring/readme.txt

 * Bugfix: Make the Google services always request a refresh token for offline access.
 Props @kbrown9 and @atrniv for input.
 * Bugfix: Update use of add_submenu_page() to comply with WP 5.3.
 Props @jhwwp (wp.org) for the fix.
 * Bugfix: Apply the keyring_access_token filter consistently in Google Services.
 Props @pablinos.
+* Bugfix: Use static "Cancel" URIs in UIs.
+Props @pgl.

 = 2.0 =
 * Bugfix BREAKING: Remove invalid reference to $this in error handler.
 Changes number of params passed to keyring_error action.